toni-leigh-sage/tetris/README.md

 ## Background

-I wrote this originally as personal project - challenge: to build in a working Tetris game, using just HTML, CSS and JavaScript, in one weekend.
+I wrote this originally as personal project - challenge: to build a working Tetris game, using just HTML, CSS and JavaScript, in one weekend.

 Now I have revived this and am adding new features including local storage high-scoring, an option to use prime pieces (3 or 5 squares), change board size and some graphic enhancement that shows the keys.
 And some tests, now I've grown up a bit, but for challenge just using JavaScript.